writethedocs/www/docs/slack.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * **#career-advice** - Should you take that job?
 Am I being paid enough?
 Ask here!
+* **#learn-tech-writing** - Are you considering a job in documentation, or want to tune up your skills?
+Chat with experts and other learners here, and consider reading a tech writing-related book with the WTD book club!
 * **#markup-the-docs** - Talk about markup languages.
 Markdown, rST, Asciidoc, etc.
 * **#documenting-apis** - Talk about REST API's.
 Swagger, Apiary, API Blueprint, and other API doc tools.
 * **#sphinx** - Talk about the Sphinx documentation generation tool.